SwathiSherigar/Introduction-to-Social-Media-Marketing-workshop/practicals.md

 - **Normalization:** Standardize features to ensure equal weight in clustering.

 ### **2.3 Apply K-Means Clustering**
+ - **Overview**: K-Means is an algorithm that partitions data into K clusters based on feature similarities.
+Each cluster is represented by its centroid, which is the mean of the data points within the cluster.
+- **How It Works**:
+  - **Initialization**: Randomly selecting K initial centroids.
+  - **Assignment**: Assigning each data point to the nearest centroid based on distance metrics.
+  - **Update**: Recalculating centroids based on the mean of data points assigned to each cluster.
+  - **Iteration**: Repeating the assignment and update steps until centroids stabilize and no longer change significantly.

+### **Determining the Number of Clusters**
+- **Elbow Method**:
+  - **Process**: Plotting the sum of squared distances from data points to their centroids for different values of K.
+  - **Identification**: The "elbow" point on the graph indicates the optimal number of clusters where adding more clusters yields only marginal improvements.
+- **Silhouette Score**:
+  - **Measurement**: Evaluates how similar a data point is to its own cluster compared to other clusters.
+  - **Interpretation**: A higher silhouette score indicates better-defined clusters with clear separation between them.
 **2.3.1 Fit the K-Means Model**

 Apply K-Means clustering to the normalized data.